-Anna has led a string of victories for her clients, including in jury and bench trials, appellate wins, requests for injunctive relief, and defeating class certification.
+Anna has led a string of victories for her clients, including in jury and bench trials, requests for injunctive relief, and defeating class certification.
 She has also secured a number of appellate wins including a first-impression copyright infringement and complex trademark and unfair competition cases.

 Anna also counsels clients on advertising claims substantiation (including such cutting-edge areas as sustainability/ESG, Web3 and blockchain, and social media campaigns and promotions), trademark enforcement, copyright, and right of publicity issues.
 Anna was selected as a DC Rising Star by the National Law Journal and as a Managing Intellectual Property (MIP) Rising Star and a Legal Media Group America's Rising Stars award winner for copyright and trademark work.
 She has consistently been recognized as a Rising Star by Legal Media Group and as one of DCA Lives Rising Stars of Law: 40 Under 40.

 Roadget Business PTE.
 Ltd. v.
 Whaleco, Inc. (N.D.
 IL)

 Lead counsel in a trademark, copyright, and false advertising litigation involving Shein and Temu platforms.